Software Testing for Extended Reality Applications: A Systematic Mapping Study: Mapping Study

 The search string is searched with the studies' titles, and $\mathit{\$XR}$ is additionally searched with full text to ensure $\mathit{\$XR_{acr}}$ in the titles genuinely referred to extended reality.
 For example, MR also stands for ``magnetic resonance''~\citep{MR-irrelevant-example}, which would yield irrelevant results.
+By structuring the search string this way, we avoid retrieving extraneous findings related to unrelated fields like medicine.